A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Appendix A: Degenerate stable minimal hypersurfaces

 \textbf{Discussion:} Note that Lemma \ref{degenerate} implies the following for a 2-sided degenerate stable minimal hypersurface $\Gamma$ (the situation is completely similar for 1-sided minimal hypersurfaces): by the first variation formula if $\Gamma$ is degenerate stable, the $n$-volume of the hypersurfaces $\Gamma_t$ is a smooth function

-so that the sign of $\partial_t A$ is the sign of the mean curvature of $\Gamma_t$ (after the correct continuous choice of unit normal).
-This function $A$ associated to $\Gamma$ is defined for 2-sided $\Gamma$ embedded inside $\interior(N)$ ; if $\Gamma$ is 1-sided, then we call $A$ the analogue function associated to the double 2-sided cover and if $\Gamma$ is a boundary component of $N$, then $A$ is only defined on $[0,\delta_1)$.
+so that the sign of $\partial_t A$ is the sign of the mean curvature of $\Gamma_t$ (with the correct continuous choice of unit normal).
+This function $A$ associated to $\Gamma$ is defined for 2-sided $\Gamma$ embedded inside $\interior(N)$; if $\Gamma$ is 1-sided, then we call $A$ the analogue function associated to the double 2-sided cover and if $\Gamma$ is a boundary component of $N$, then $A$ is only defined on $[0,\delta_1)$.
 If the function $A$ is not strictly monotonous on any intervals of the form $(-\delta_2,0)$ or $(0,\delta_2)$ where $\delta_2\leq \delta_1$, then there are clearly an infinite sequence of $t_k\in (0,\delta_1)$ converging to $0$ so that for each $k$, $A$ restricted to an open interval containing $t_k$ achieves a maximum at $t_k$.
 In other words, the minimal hypersurfaces $\Gamma_{t_k}$ are saddle point minimal hypersurfaces (as defined in the introduction).
 If on the contrary the function $A$ is strictly monotonous on both $(-\delta_2,0)$ and $(0,\delta_2)$, then we have three possibilities: \begin{itemize} \item Type I: $A$ is monotonous on $(-\delta_2,\delta_2)$, \item Type II: $A$ achieves a strict minimum at $0$, \item Type III: $A$ achieves a strict maximum at $0$ (in this last case $\Gamma$ is a saddle point). \end{itemize} Because we are interested in constructing saddle point minimal hypersurfaces, we introduce the following condition: we say that

 if, with the previous notations, the function $A$ associated to $\Gamma$ (resp. to any degenerate stable minimal hypersurface) is strictly monotonous on both $(-\delta_2,0)$ and $(0,\delta_2)$ for $\delta_2>0$ small enough.
 By what we just said, if a degenerate stable minimal hypersurface does not satisfy Condition [M] then there are infinitely many saddle point minimal hypersurfaces.
 On the other hand if a degenerate stable minimal hypersurface satisfies Condition [M], then it is either of Type I, II or III.

-Again this classification clearly extend to 1-sided hypersurfaces or boundary components, by convention a degenerate stable minimal hypersurface of Type I is 2-sided embedded in the interior of $(N,g)$.
+Again this classification clearly extend to 1-sided hypersurfaces or boundary components.
+By convention a degenerate stable minimal hypersurface of Type I is always 2-sided embedded in the interior of $(N,g)$ (so for instance a boundary component can be degenerate stable of Type II or III only).